flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

     <span class="imagesub">Click on the menu icons in this image to see other flyPad pages.</span>
 </div>

-This calculator helps the pilot to calculate when to start descending (aka the Top of Descent) based on various variables so that different scenarios can be calculated (e.g. descending with 3° descent rate, descending with a given vertical speed, etc.).
+This calculator helps the pilot to calculate when to start descending (aka the Top of Descent) based on various variables so that different scenarios can be calculated (e.g., descending with 3° descent rate, descending with a given vertical speed, etc.).

-For more information about descent and approach planning see our guide: [Descent and Approach Planning](../../../pilots-corner/beginner-guide/descent.md#1-descent-and-approach-planning)
+For more information about descent and approach planning, see our guide: [Descent and Approach Planning](../../../pilots-corner/beginner-guide/descent.md#1-descent-and-approach-planning)

 ### Usage